How Long Do Monkeys Live?

 1. First, monkeys need a large enclosure that gives them plenty of space to climb, play, and explore.
 The enclosure should also be safe, with no sharp edges or potential escape routes.

-2. Second, monkeys should be fed a healthy diet of fruits, vegetables, and proteins.
+2. Second, make sure monkeys eat healthy foods like fruits, vegetables, and protein.
 Avoid giving them sugary snacks or processed foods, as these can lead to health problems.

 3. Third, monkeys need regular exercise, so provide them with toys and climbing apparatus to keep them active.
 Finally, monkeys are social creatures, so it’s important to provide them with companionship.

-If you can’t commit to being with your monkey friend all the time, consider adopting another monkey or finding a trusted friend or family member who can help care for your pet.
+If you can’t hang out with your monkey all the time, think about getting another monkey so they have a friend.
+Or, ask a friend or family member to help you care for your pet

-By following these tips, you monkeys live long and healthy lives.
+By following these tips, your monkeys may live much longer than average.

 overview of the average monkey lifespan